Karu Eastern Frontier Artic Expedition

 The Karu Eastern Frontier Arctic Expedition is an unforgettable experience.
 You will sleep outdoors under the stars and, where possible, in wilderness huts.
 You will walk on unbroken snow in snowshoes or glide across it on skis.
 The deep dark of winter and the quiet wilderness create a truly magical setting that charms even the most experienced outdoor enthusiasts.
 Our experienced local guides are specialists in arctic conditions, and will take you on an unforgettable journey into the land they call home.
-During the expedition, you can also go ice fishing and ride a dog sled (snow permitting).
+During the expedition, you can also go ice fishing and cook your catch on open fire.

 Who is the expedition for:

 The Karu Expedition is for everyone who everyone who is interested in spending time outdoors in winter, and in learning more or improving their skills during a guided expedition.
 During this one-week expedition, you will learn or revise the most important bushcraft skills required on a winter expedition under the guidance of professional and clear instructors.
 You will learn about the cycles of Nordic nature, and the local plants and animals.
 The course teaches you the skills you need to trek outdoors independently and develop your skills on your own

 The first and last of the course will have shelter nights in a cabin or hotel, so that you are well rested before and after the course

 An expedition this long lets you truly get away from it all and become one with the nature.